JLLeitschuh/lgtm_hack_scripts/README.md

 # Finds top repositories that have a minimum 500 stars and use the provided programming language.
 python3 follow_top_repos_by_star_count.py <LANGUAGE> <CUSTOM_LIST_NAME>(optional)

+# Unfollows all projects you're currently following that are not in a custom list.
+python3 unfollow_all_followed_projects.py
 ```

 ## The Custom Projects Lists Feature